-I wrote this essay about 6 years ago to express how I was struggling to manage the multiple food allergies in my family.
+I wrote this essay in 2010 to express how I was struggling to manage the multiple food allergies in my family.
 Since writing it we know that our son is allergic to peanuts, tree nuts & soy.
 Our youngest daughter is allergic to dairy, eggs, peanuts & tree nuts.
 The struggle has not ended but with many researchers and health care professionals focussed on finding a food allergy cure there is hope.

 When my first child was born, I was relieved to count ten fingers and ten toes, see a fully formed mouth and nose, and beautiful bright eyes.
 He was healthy.

 One morning, shortly after he turned two, I made him a jam sandwich with the same knife I used for a peanut butter sandwich.
 I washed dishes; he started to eat; I answered a phone call.
 He started crying “mommy my tongue hurts”.
 I thought he had bitten his tongue while eating.
 “It’s okay, just keep eating,” I called.
 “Mommy, my tongue is hurting” he cried again.
 His voice sounded different.
 I looked at him and saw he had a rash around his lips.
 He was holding his tongue with one hand.
 I pulled him out of the high chair and saw the rash was on his neck.
 I took his shirt off and saw red blotches on his chest.
 I knew then he was allergic to peanuts.